-Nokia Lumia 1520 and its 6-inch 1080p display official, Lumia 1320 also announced [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Nokia Lumia 1520 and its 6-inch 1080p display official, Lumia 1320 also announced [UPDATED]Alex Wagner - Editorial Director of News and Content

 Today is Nokia World 2013, and just as expected, it's turning out to be a biggie for Nokia, Microsoft and the Windows Phone platform as a whole.
 Nokia today is taking the wraps off of several new pieces of hardware and is also sharing some big app-related news, so let's dive right in and find out what the Finnish firm has to share.

 First up is the Nokia Lumia 1520, a device that's poked its head out Bigfoot-style in several leaks lately.
 The Lumia 1520 takes full advantage of the features introduced with Windows Phone 8 Update 3, sporting a 6-inch 1080p ClearBlack LCD display as well as a 2.2GHz quad-core Snapdragon 800 processor.
 The high-end spec list doesn't stop there, as the back of the Lumia 1520 houses a 20-megapixel PureView camera with Zeiss optics, a dual-LED flash, oversampling tech and optical image stabilization for both photos and 1080p video.

 Diving inside of the Lumia 1520 reveals 32GB of built-in storage that be supplemented with a microSD card up to 64GB in size.
 Also buried inside of the 1520's 8.7mm frame is 2GB RAM, NFC, 802.11a/b/g/n/ac Wi-Fi, Bluetooth 4.0, FM radio, four microphones and a 3400mAh integrated battery with built-in wireless charging.